How to find screenshots on Mac

 There are a number of ways of changing the default location for screenshots.
 If you’re running macOS Mojave or later, you can use the Screenshots app.

-- Go to Applications > Utilities > and double-click Screenshots to launch it, or press Command-Shift-5.
+- Go to Applications > Utilities > and double-click Screenshots to open it, or press Command-Shift-5.

 - At the bottom of the screen, you’ll see a toolbar.
 Click on Options.